-If an employee or their dependent becomes entitled to Medicare, they should contact the nearest Social Security Administration office to ask about the advantages of immediate or deferred Medicare enrollment.
+If an employee or their dependent becomes eligible for Medicare, they should contact the nearest Social Security Administration office to ask about the advantages of immediate or deferred Medicare enrollment.

-If a Continuation Coverage subscriber or their dependent is entitled to Medicare, federal regulations require enrollment in Medicare the month before turning age 65.
-Otherwise, the Medicare effective date may be delayed.
-If enrollment in Medicare does not occur when the subscriber or their dependent is first entitled, a Medicare late enrollment penalty may apply.
+If a Continuation Coverage subscriber or their dependent is eligible for Medicare, federal regulations allow enrollment in Medicare three months before turning age 65.
+If they do not enroll within three months before the month they turn age 65, the Medicare effective date may be delayed.
+If enrollment in Medicare does not occur when the subscriber or their dependent is first eligible, a Medicare late enrollment penalty may apply.

-If a retiree, survivor, or their enrolled dependent becomes entitled to Medicare, they should contact the Social Security Administration to ask about Medicare enrollment.
-The Medicare entitled subscriber or their dependent must enroll and stay enrolled in Medicare Part A and Part B to keep PEBB retiree health plan coverage.
+If a retiree, survivor, or their enrolled dependent becomes eligible for Medicare, they should contact the Social Security Administration to ask about Medicare enrollment.
+The Medicare eligible subscriber or their dependent must enroll and stay enrolled in Medicare Part A and Part B to keep PEBB retiree health plan coverage.
 The only exception is if retirement occurred before July 1, 1991, or the enrollee is a dependent of an employee or school employee who retired before July 1, 1991 and is enrolled in PEBB retiree insurance coverage.